What is the Essex Coast RAMS?

 The Essex Coast Recreation disturbance Avoidance Strategy (the “Essex Coast RAMS”) is a project to prevent harm to protected wildlife sites along the Essex coast.
 The Essex Coast RAMS identifies a programme of measures to mitigate the impact of new housing delivery and help avoid disturbing birds within these protected Habitat Sites.

-Southend Council and these other neighbouring local authorities are working together to deliver the Essex Coast RAMS project:
+Southend-on-Sea City Council and these other neighbouring local authorities are working together to deliver the Essex Coast RAMS project

 - Basildon Borough Council